How to Play EuroMillions

 You've entered a draw and have been lucky enough to win a prize, now what?
 The claims process will vary slightly depending on how you played.

-If you are part of an online syndicate, prizes will be paid into your online account.
-Winnings up to £1,000 can be withdrawn immediately and you can contact the syndicate provider to process transfers for larger amounts.
+If you are part of an online syndicate, you will be notified of any winnings.
+Prizes will then be paid into your online account, however for larger amounts you will have to contact the provider to arrange the collection of your winnings.
 For all other wins, visit the How to Claim a EuroMillions Prize page for details on what to do next.